top of page

 The TRANSCENDENT Concussion Research Program is an Integrated Discovery Program carried out in partnership with the Ontario Brain Institute, 360 Concussion Care and the CHEO Research Institute.

-Please don't hesitate to contact us with any questions.
+Please contact us with any questions or inquiries.

 Ontario Brain Institute Logo – Proud Partner and Funder Supporting Advancements in Brain Health and Concussion Research